above photos courtesy Abby Ross

 |Slide show: Making Dreams Real|

-For over a decade through dynamic multi-level local and international partnerships, our on-the ground community work has focused in the region of Zihuatanejo-Ixtapa, Mexico and in several State of Guerrero mountain villages, including a remote orphanage.
-These projects serve many Aztec, migrant and other at-risk youth, as well as women.
+For over a decade through dynamic multi-level local and international partnerships, our on-the- ground community work has focused in the region of Zihuatanejo-Ixtapa, Mexico and in several State of Guerrero mountain villages, including a remote orphanage.
+These projects serve many Aztec, migrant and other at-risk youth, as well as women and families often deeply stressed by poverty and cultural barriers.
 These young people and their families are greatly in need of encouragement to achieve their goals in education, and to preserve their languages and cultures.
 Their aim is to attain a better quality of life, free from poverty and its related health problems and social barriers, and to be lifted from disempowerment.
 Education – especially for girls – gives voice and choice, and it provides a proven avenue toward these vital objectives.

 The Netza Project’s namesake and best known project site has been the Escuela Netzahualcoyotl, or “Netza” School, in south coastal Pacific Zihuatanejo; a very unique six-language public Federal school.
-It was founded under a tree fifteen years ago for migrant street children by educator and school director Marina Sanchez Hernandez.
+Over fifteen years ago, it was founded under a tree for migrant street children by educator and school director Marina Sanchez Hernandez.
 She is a remarkable Nahuatl indigenous woman and highly experienced school principal and teacher whose life’s work has been to advance education and opportunity for Mexico’s native and neediest children and families.

 With the help of visiting Rotarians from The Royal City Rotary Club in New Westminster.
 B.C., 22 Netza primary school alumni students received scholarships to help them achieve their education dreams in middle school, high school and college.

 Funding for 2010-2011 scholarships is also supported by private individuals, Grace Church of Bainbridge Island, Bainbridge Island Rotary and our Rotarian amigos in Canada.